yehia67/documentation/iota-basics/0.1/how-to-guides/send-bundle.md

     The `asciiToTrytes()` method supports only [basic ASCII characters](https://en.wikipedia.org/wiki/ASCII#Printable_characters).
 As a result, diacritical marks such as accents and umlauts aren't supported and result in an `INVALID_ASCII_CHARS` error.
     :::

-8. Pass the `transfers` array to the [`prepareTransfers()`](https://github.com/iotaledger/iota.js/blob/next/api_reference.md#module_core.prepareTransfers) method to construct a [bundle](root://getting-started/0.1/introduction/what-is-a-bundle.md).
-This method creates a bundle from the transfer object.
-Then, pass the bundle's trytes to the `sendTrytes()` method to do [tip selection](root://the-tangle/0.1/concepts/tip-selection.md), [proof of work](root://the-tangle/0.1/concepts/proof-of-work.md), and send the bundle to the [node](root://getting-started/0.1/introduction/what-is-a-node.md).
+5. Create a bundle and pass the returned bundle trytes to the `sendTrytes()` method to do [tip selection](root://the-tangle/0.1/concepts/tip-selection.md), [proof of work](root://the-tangle/0.1/concepts/proof-of-work.md), and send the bundle to the node.

     ```js
     iota.prepareTransfers(seed, [transfer1, transfer2])